-What Are Skin Symptoms Experienced With Psoriatic Arthritis?
+Skin Symptoms Associated With Psoriatic Arthritis

 Plaques are often itchy and painful, and they can crack and bleed.
-The plaques may vary in size and can appear as distinct patches or join together to cover a large area of the skin.2,3
+They vary in size and can appear as distinct patches in multiple places.
+Or they can join together to cover a large area of the skin.3

 How is psoriasis diagnosed?

-How is psoriasis treated?
+How are psoriasis plaques treated?

 PsA and psoriasis are persistent, long-lasting conditions.
 While there is no cure, there are treatment options that can help manage symptoms.1

 Treatment for psoriasis plaques depends on how severe they are and how much of the skin is affected.
 A person’s quality of life is also taken into account.
 Studies show that those who have psoriasis plaques in addition to their PsA tend to have a more severe case of PsA.3,6